About recovery plans

 - Verify that you're prepared for migration or disaster recovery by ensuring that your apps are part of a recovery plan.

-- Run test failover on recovery plans, to ensure disaster recovery or migration is working as expected.
+- Run test failovers on recovery plans, to ensure disaster recovery or migration is working as expected.

 You can plan and create a recovery group to capture app-specific properties.
 As an example, let's consider a typical three-tier application with a SQL server backend, middleware, and a web frontend.
 Typically, you customize the recovery plan so that machines in each tier start in the correct order after failover.